David Furchgott: Early national and international activities

-Establishing international arts & artists
+Establishing international arts and artists

 In 1995, after 15 years, Furchgott left the International Sculpture Center to form International Arts & Artists, a non-profit organization based in Washington DC devoted to international and cross cultural exchange.
 IA&A provides Traveling Exhibition Services to museums, cultural institutions, artists, and arts-involved individuals along with the general public.
 Among its initial projects, Furchgott organized an exhibition on contemporary American artists from diverse backgrounds at the Setagaya Art Museum in Tokyo, Japan which toured to other locations in Japan.
 Additionally, Furchgott organized the inaugural art exhibition at the Museum of African American History in Detroit (now Charles H. Wright Museum of African American History).
 Since its creation, IA&A has coordinated more than "800 exhibition presentations at nearly 500 museums and cultural institutions in all 50 states and numerous foreign countries, including Australia, Brazil, Canada, Denmark, Ireland, Japan, Spain, Sweden, Switzerland, and the United Kingdom."

 Among the exhibitions for which Furchgott was directly responsible was the 2002 US representation at the São Paulo Biennial of Kara Walker's "Slavery, Slavery," visited by over 400,000 people.
 Furchgott also arranged "Paris Moderne: Art Deco Works From the Musee D'Art Moderne De La Ville De Paris" at the Bass Museum of Art for the 2004 Art Basel Miami show.

 IA&A owns the John W. Hechinger Collection, which was donated to the organization in 2003 by John Hechinger Sr. This acquisition was overseen by David Furchgott.